 The Epilepsy Monitoring Unit at UC San Diego Health

-The Epilepsy Monitoring Unit (EMU) at UC San Diego Epilepsy Center is a state of the art seizure evaluation center.
+The Epilepsy Monitoring Unit (EMU) at UC San Diego Epilepsy Center is a state-of-the-art seizure evaluation center.
 At the EMU, patients’ seizures are evaluated through continuous video and EEG recording in a hospital setting.
-We do this to determine type of seizure, site of onset, and frequency of seizures.
+We do this to determine the type of seizure, site of onset, and frequency of seizures.
 Specifically, the EMU enables us to analyze the electrical and behavioral components of each seizure in order to verify a patient’s diagnosis and improve his or her treatment plan.